1904 Cape Turnagain earthquake: Tectonic setting

-The 1904 earthquake struck approximately 40 km to the west of the Hikurangi Trench, on the shallow plate interface between the Pacific and Australian plates, approximately 16 km beneath the surface.
+The 1904 earthquake struck approximately 40 km to the west of the Hikurangi Trough, on the shallow plate interface between the Pacific and Australian plates, approximately 16 km beneath the surface.

 Epicentre

 Initially when the earthquake struck, the given epicentre being Cape Turnagain was only an estimation.
 The earthquake was recorded on the worldwide Milne seismograph network and on other seismographs in Europe, but very few of these still exist to this day.
 Seismograph data of the earthquake was held at stations in Melbourne and Honolulu, as well as various sites across New Zealand.
 It was with those recordings that seismologists could confirm that the true epicentre of the earthquake was indeed Cape Turnagain, only being about 10 km off from the estimation.

 Damage

 The earthquake caused massive amounts of damage to the surrounding landscape, with landslides being reported in an area of over 3,500 km2 between Napier and Featherston.
 Liquefaction and sand fountains were also reported in several towns, including Napier, Porangahau and Carterton.

 Property damage occurred on a mass scale, with cracked walls, broken windows and fallen chimneys being the most common structural problems.
 In Gladstone, a hillside house was completely destroyed, and multiple buildings across the lower North Island burnt down.

 Personal items such as cutlery, glassware and furniture were reportedly damaged from as far afield as Wellington and Wairoa, both about 180 km from the epicentre.

 The ground damage recorded in the Cape Turnagain earthquake is noted for being distinctly different from other earthquakes in the area, such as Hawke's Bay in 1931, Pahiatua in 1934 and Masterton in June and August 1942.
 For example, there were more widespread landsliding and a larger amount of liquefaction.
 The distribution of landscape deformation such as landsliding was very extensive (about 3,500 km2) and significant landslides were triggered at considerable distances.